Customize API Reference layout

 API Sections

-convention (e.g., createUser).
-If you are using a Fern Definition, sections are created based on the service
+If you are using an OpenAPI specification, sections are created based on the tags property, converted to lowerCamelCase convention (e.g., createUser).
+If you are using a Fern Definition, sections are created based on the service file names.

-If you would like to only display a subset of endpoints, read more about the Audiences property for OpenAPI Specifications or Fern Definitions.
+If you would like to only display a subset of endpoints, read more about the Audiences property for OpenAPI specifications or Fern Definitions.

 Ordering the API Reference